Now Playing: Scorched…a Documentary about coal mine fires.

 Scorched explores just a few of the 80 or so coal mine fires in Pennsylvania.

-With a small crew, a tight film festival deadline and help from one of our partners EPCAMR, we set out on a in brutal 5 degree weather into the coal regions to document a much larger problem.
-The Pennsylvania anthracite era is long over, but its scars remain in the form of abandoned mines, acidic discharge from those mines and fires, both underground and above.
+With a small crew, a tight film festival deadline and help from one of our partners EPCAMR, we set out in brutal 5-degree weather into the coal regions to document a much larger problem.
+The Pennsylvania anthracite era is long over, but its scars remain in the form of abandoned mines, acidic discharge from those mines, and fires, both underground and above.

 There’s no end for most of these fires, most will burn until their fuel runs out and some can be extinguished at great cost.
-It’s a problem not just for Pennsylvania, but for many states in the US and for regions worldwide, the current knowledge states there’s at least one mine related fire on eveony continent except Antarctica.
+It’s a problem not just for Pennsylvania, but for many states in the US and for regions worldwide, the current knowledge states there’s at least one mine-related fire on every continent except Antarctica.

 Scorched was created by John Welsh, Alana Mauger, Mark Clement, Sheila Hershey, Jacopo de Nicola, Charles Hanagan with art direction by art270.